disk91/stm32-it-sdk/Doc/configuration.md

 itsdk_config_ret_e itsdk_config_app_commitConfiguration();
 ```
 This function will return SUCCESS to accept the new configuration in shadow structure or FAILED.
 If Failed the configuration will not be applied.

+## Configuration change from application code

+You can follow the same principle described for the config:
+- making the configuration change in the shadow config
+- commit the configuration

+You can also modify the configuration directly and flush the configuration:
+- making the configuration change in the config
+- flush the configuration with __itsdk_config_ret_e itsdk_config_flushConfig()__

+This second method is less safe as the __itsdk_config_app_commitConfiguration()__ will be bypassed and this will clear all the pending modifications in the shadow configuration.